ballerina-platform/ballerina-dev-website/components/bff/code/bff-bbe/persist.md

 ---
 title: 'Automate Data Access with Ballerina'
-description: Ballerina's persistence features offer a straightforward way to create a data access layer for any complex application.
-The persistence package can generate all data access functions by directly mapping database tables to Ballerina's built-in record types, providing a simplified interface for CRUD operations.
+description: Ballerina's persistence features offer a straightforward way to create a data access layer for any complex application by providing a simplified interface for CRUD operations.
 url: 'https://github.com/SasinduDilshara/BFF-Samples/tree/dev/ballerina_persists'
 ---
 ```